 If the employer provides the employee with a financial contribution for meal and he:

-- contributes to the meals of other employees, the employer´s tax expense will be considered the amount in which the employer contributes to the meals of other employees in the scope according to the Labour Code, e. in the amount at least 55 % of the minimum value of the meal voucher and the most 55 % of the meal provided during a business trip lasting 5 to 12 hours, i.e. the maximum of EUR 2.81,
+- contributes to the meals of other employees, the employer´s tax expense will be considered the amount in which the employer contributes to the meals of other employees in the scope according to the Labour Code, e. in the amount at least 55 % of the minimum value of the meal voucher and the most 55 % of the meal provided during a business travel lasting 5 to 12 hours, i.e. the maximum of EUR 2.81,

 - doesn’t contribute to the meals of other employees, the employer´s tax expense will be considered the amount of the financial contribution provided in the scope according to the Labour Code, i.e. the amount from EUR 2.11 to EUR 2.81.